otwcode/open-doors-code/README.md

 1. Copy the archive backup to your local machine.
 You will need the following files:
     1. The story metadata (authors, titles, summaries, tags etc.)
         - For Automated Archive, this is in a Perl file called ARCHIVE_DB.pl.
-        - For eFiction, it will typically be a MySQL dump in a `.sql` file.
         - Other archive types may store their metadata in a custom database, or in flat HTML files.
 These archives will need bespoke coding or manual processing to create the MySQL tables in step 01.
     1. The story files.
         - For AA, this is usually in a folder called `archive`.
-        - For EF, the folder is usually called `stories`.
         - Other archives may store their story contents elsewhere, for instance, in the database itself or as flat HTML files.

 1. Make a copy of `example.yml`, give it a simple name related to the archive you're processing, and fill it in.